* As an Amazon Associate I earn from qualifying purchases.

 Is there a price limit for gift exchanges?

 Gift exchanges often have a price limit to ensure fairness and affordability for all participants.
+Some even specify re-gifting only.
 The specific limit may vary depending on the event or group’s guidelines.
 It’s important to respect and adhere to the specified price range when selecting your gift.

 How can I make my gift stand out during the exchange?